aaronxn/darBackup/README.md

   Make sure sauvegardeComplet has been executed at least once before launching the differencial backup.

 Configuration for Linux:
-  About the same except, you use cron to planify execution.
+  About the same except, you use cron to planify the executions.
   *.sh files are for Linux.